-Google Play Music app reportedly hitting iOS later this monthAlex Wagner - Deputy Managing Editor, News Desk
+Google Play Music app reportedly hitting iOS later this monthAlex Wagner - Editorial Director of News and Content

 After launching on Android back in May, it appears that Google's Play Music All Access service may finally make its way to iOS this month.
 That's according to Engadget, which claims to have been told by "sources aware of Google's plans" that a native Google Play Music app will launch later in October.
 The app is said to be undergoing internal testing right now and that there are still a few bugs that need to be ironed out before it's rolled out to the public.